nocomplexity/ArchitecturePlaybook/business-architecture.md

     of Architects.
 The tool is MIT Licensed, so it provides a low cost solution to users who are looking for a free, open ArchiMate modeling tool.
+-   [Causal Loop Diagram](https://nocomplexity.com/causalloopdiagram/).
+Tool to make easy causal loop diagrams in your browser.
+A causal loop diagram (CLD) is a causal diagram that aids in visualizing how different variables in a system are interrelated.
+This FOSS tool has an nice animation to presents effects also!
+The original (OSS) source can be found [here](https://github.com/ncase/loopy).
+But the version on [NOComplexity.com](https://nocomplexity.com/causalloopdiagram>) is a (GPL) fork with some extra features.
+Ask nocomplexity.com for the source of this version if needed!
 -   [Camunda Modeler](https://camunda.org/download/modeler/).
 Camunda
     Modeler is an OSS desktop application for editing BPMN process diagrams(2.0) and DMN decision tables.
 It is very easy to